rcallaby/rcallaby/README.md

 <h3 align="center">A curious security researcher who also writes code.</h3>

 - 🌱 I’m currently learning **OSCP, PJTP, PNTP, and eJPT**

+- 🌱 As well, I have discovered an interest in Computer Forensics

 - 🌱 I'm also preparing for multiple certifications such as **Security+, Network+, and other Microsoft Azure Certifications**